04 August 2023

 Duration 98 minutes

 Ewan McGregor as Jesus Christ?
 Really?
 Wait ... and Satan?
 Blimey.
-Who does he think he is, Jim Carrey in Robert Zemeckis' version of A CHRISTMAS CAROL?
+Who does he think he is, Jim Carrey in Robert Zemeckis' A CHRISTMAS CAROL?
 Peter Sellers in DR STRANGELOVE?
 Did he want to stretch himself beyond merely nailing a spot-on Alec Guinness impression for Obi-Wan Kenobi to emulating Guinness’s multi-role antics in KIND HEARTS AND CORONETS?

 Or did the makers of LAST DAYS IN THE DESERT hire McGregor because he’s done duel roles before: in THE ISLAND, where he plays both a clone and the cloned?
 Then again, that would entail somebody actually remembering THE ISLAND ...